Mukul Dev: Television

 Mukul Dev made his acting debut on TV as Piyush Raheja in the first of its kind Indian television series called A Mouthful of Sky which aired in 1995 on DD National.
 It was the first serial in English to be produced in India.
 He also later acted in the serial Mumkin playing the role of Vijay Pandey in 1996.
 He also acted in Doordarshan's Ek Se Badkar Ek, a comedy Bollywood countdown show.

 He was also the host of Fear Factor India Season 1.
 He acted in several television serials in the 2000s such as Kahin Diyaa Jale Kahin Jiyaa (2001), Kahaani Ghar Ghar Kii (2003) and Pyar Zindagi Hai (2003).
 He participated in the dance competition show Kabhi Kabhii Pyaar Kabhi Kabhii Yaar in 2008.

 In 2018, he appeared in 65 episodes of the television series 21 Sarfarosh - Saragarhi 1897.

 Films

 Dev was spotted by Amitabh Bachchan's company ABCL and got a role for a movie titled Naam Kya Hai but it got shelved.
 He made his film debut in 1996 with Dastak as ACP Rohit Malhotra in the same movie which also introduced Miss Universe 1994 Sushmita Sen. He appeared in several films such as Qila (1998), Wajood (1998), Mere Do Anmol Ratan (1998), Kohram (1999) and Mujhe Meri Biwi Se Bachaao (2001).
 He also appeared in many regional films in Punjabi, Bengali and Telugu languages.

 In recent years he played supporting roles in the Hindi films Yamla Pagla Deewana (2011), Son of Sardaar (2012), R...
 Rajkumar (2013) and Jai Ho (2014).

-Shortly before his death, he shot for Son of Sardaar 2 which will mark his final film appearance.
+Shortly before his death, he shot for Son of Sardaar 2 and Udta Teer, the latter of which will mark his final film appearance.